Josephine Baker, first Black woman honored in French Pantheon - The Boston Globe

 She met immediate success on the Theatre des Champs-Elysees stage, where she appeared topless and wearing a famed banana belt.
 Her show, embodying the colonial time’s racist stereotypes about African women, caused both condemnation and celebration.

-She became a French citizen after her marriage in 1937 to industrialist Jean Lion, a Jewish man who later suffered from anti-Semitic laws of the collaborationist Vichy regime.
+Baker’s career took a more serious turn after that, as she learned to speak five languages and toured internationally.
+She became a French citizen after her marriage in 1937 to industrialist Jean Lion, a Jewish man who later suffered from antisemitic laws of the collaborationist Vichy regime.

 Advertisement

 In September 1939, as France and Britain declared war against Nazi Germany, Baker got in touch with the head of the French counterintelligence services.
-She started working as an informant, traveling, getting close to officials and sharing information hidden on her music sheets.
+She started working as an informant, traveling, getting close to officials, and sharing information hidden on her music sheets, according to French military archives.

 Researcher and historian Géraud Létang said Baker lived “a double life between, on the one side, the music hall artist, and on the other side, another secret life, later becoming completely illegal, of intelligence agent.”